Selim78/dog-breed-classifier/README.md

 # Examples of results

-> On the left, the image to classify, on the right an example of image from the class predicted.
+> On the left: the image to be classified
+> On the right: an example of an image from the predicted class

 ```
 That's a dog!